DaVinci Resolve Export IMAGE: PNG, JPG, TIFF (2023!)

 There might be chances that you would have lowered the timeline resolution for smooth playback.
 This is just a reminder so that before exporting the image, you have the highest quality output.

-How to Export Single Frame as Png in Resolve?
+How to Export a PNG Frame in DaVinci Resolve?

 2. Go to the “Color” page.